MethodologySanctuary Within

 This is well-suited if you are:

-- Wanting the rest of the work to sit on a quieter foundation
+- Wanting the rest of the work to sit on a quieter inner foundation

 - Drawn to depth rather than novelty